tytydraco/yessleep/out/80s_Kid_II.md

 *Twenty minutes later*

-I was washing down a second handful of antidepressants and sipping a mocha oat latte with three extra shots on one of the benches along Prospect Park West.
-I heard a siren and turned my head fast to see two firetrucks hauling ass and blowing that big horn.
+I was washing down a second handful of antidepressants and sipping a mocha oat latte with three extra shots on one of the benches along the little park by the town square's, *Coffee Shoppe*.
+I heard a siren and turned my head fast to see two volunteer firetrucks hauling ass and blowing that big horn.
 The necklace felt loose.

 I began sobbing hysterically through sips of coffee.
 I closed my eyes and saw eddying pink swirls go down two drains that were my eyes.
 They swallowed the bloody water and when they were done Grandma said, "Good job.
 Let's go wash your hands and get insurance money!"